Industry-Specific

 What SBA loan options are available for childcare and daycare centers?

-Childcare and daycare centers (NAICS 6244) access three SBA programs: SBA 7(a) for center acquisition, expansion, and working capital (up to $5M); SBA 504 for owner-occupied facility purchase or major construction (20–25 year fixed-rate CRE financing); and SBA Microloan through CDFI intermediaries (up to $50K for newly licensed centers and in-home daycares transitioning to center-based care) — with active state childcare license required before any SBA commitment.
+Childcare and daycare centers (NAICS 6244) access three SBA programs: SBA 7(a) for acquisition, expansion, and working capital (up to $5M); SBA 504 for owner-occupied facility purchase or major construction (20–25 year fixed-rate CRE); and SBA Microloan via CDFI intermediaries (up to $50K for new or in-home-to-center transitions) — an active state childcare license is required before any SBA commitment.

 SBA lending is the primary capital pathway for independently owned childcare centers — particularly for center acquisitions, substantial facility buildouts, and owner-occupied real estate purchases that conventional banks will not underwrite without government backing.
 The SBA designates childcare under NAICS 6244 (Child Day Care Services) as eligible for all three major loan programs: 7(a), 504, and Microloan.
 Each program serves a distinct capital need in the childcare operator lifecycle, from the first licensed home daycare seeking startup capital through the SBA Microloan program to the multi-location operator acquiring a second center using SBA 7(a).
 The defining underwriting challenge for all three programs is childcare's dual revenue structure: private-pay tuition collected in advance and CCDF subsidy voucher reimbursements paid 30–60 days after service delivery — a structural lag that inflates working capital needs and requires lenders to normalize cash flow differently than a standard service business.